 Member of Dental Board Dead.
-Streator, Ill.-Dr. Charles R. Taylor, member of the state board of dental examiners and one of the most prommorning from typhoid fever.
+Streator, Ill.-Dr. Charles R. Taylor, member of the state board of dental examiners and one of the most prom-Friday.
+Senator Edgar T. Brackett inent members of the profession in will file the papers.
+He will act for Illinois, died at his home Thursday morning from typhoid fever.